Martin Laamers

-Martin Laamers (born 2 August 1967) is a Dutch former international footballer who played as a midfielder.
+Martin Laamers (2 August 1967 – 19 August 2025) was a Dutch professional footballer who played as a midfielder.
 Laamers played for professional clubs in the Netherlands and Belgium, making over 400 career appearances.
+At international level, he played twice for the Netherlands national team.

 Career

 Born in Arnhem, Laamers played for FC Wageningen, Vitesse, KRC Harelbeke and Gent.

-Laamers made two appearances for the Netherlands between 1989 and 1990.
+Laamers made two appearances for the Netherlands national team between 1989 and 1990.

+Death

+Laamers died on 19 August 2025, at the age of 58.